 Tier 1 zones £3.50 £5

-Tier 2 zones £3 £4
+Tier 2 zones $\pounds 3$ $\pounds 4$

-Tier 3 zones £2 £3
+Tier 3 zones $\pounds 2$ $\pounds 3$

-Stage 3: Assessing impact and analysis
+Stage 3: Assessi ing impact and analysis

-6) Possible impacts of policy proposals

-The policy proposals above could have positive impacts on people from lower socio-economic groups, in relation to a key challenge in Merton; childhood obesity.
-In Merton, 4,500 primary school children (aged 4-11) are estimated to be overweight or obese (excess weight).
-One in 5 children entering reception are overweight or obese and this increases to 1 in 3 children leaving primary school in Year 6 who are overweight or obese.
-The gap in levels of obesity between the east and the west of the borough is currently 10% (2013/14-2015/16), and increasing.
+6) Possible impacts of policy The policy proposale above could have positive impacts on people from lower cosis economic groups, in relation Broposals O O The policy proposals above could have positive impacts on people from lower socio-economic groups, in relation to a key challenge in Merton; childhood obesity.
+In Merton, 4,500 primary school children (aged 4-11) are a c estimated to be overweight or obese (excess weight).
+One in 5 children entering reception are overweight or le obese and this increases to 1 in 3 children leaving primary school in Year 6 who are overweight or obese.
+The 6 10 gap in levels of obesity between the east and the west of the borough is currently 10% (2013/14-2015/16), and 10 increasing.
 This significant health inequality impacts children's health and potentially their life chances.
-By supporting the shift towards more sustainable modes of transport, these policy proposals can help increase the physical and mental health of Merton residents.
+By supporting the shift towards more sustainable modes of transport, these policy proposals can help increase the physical and mental health of Merton residents. physical and mental nearth of mentor residents.
 Furthermore, Merton along with most London Boroughs is currently failing its annual legal air quality targets for both NO2 and Particulates (PMs), this problem is most severe around the major transport routes.
 There is emerging evidence that schools in London which are worst affected by air pollution are in the most deprived areas, meaning that poor children and their families are exposed to multiple health risks.
 By helping to reduce vehicle emissions and supporting the shift to sustainable and active modes of transport, parking policy can improve air quality, which in turn will have positive benefits for people's health, including vulnerable groups such as the very young and the elderly, who are most negatively affected by poor air quality.
-For example, recent research has found that the pollutant exposure of babies in prams can exceed that of adults by up to 60%, due to the fact that their breathing height is where concentrations of pollutants are usually highest.12
+For example, recent research has found that the pollutant exposure of babies in prams can exceed that of adults by up to 60%, due to the fact that their breathing height is where concentrations of pollutants are usually highest.
+12